ItsZeusBro/Hermes/README.md

 # Hermes' Lyre
 Hermes invented the lyre in the Homeric Hymn to Hermes.
-This plugin populates your git repo with Hydra's Manifestations
+This plugin integrates Hydra into Github's CI/CD workflow using Github Actions